zlatko-minev/pyEPR/docs/source/installation.rst

 .. _install-via_pip:

-Installing lcoally with via pip
+Installing locally with via pip
 ===============================

 In the future, ``pyEPR`` can be installed using the Python package manager `pip <http://www.pip-installer.org/>`_.